Russ Harvey Consulting - Computer and Internet Services

 WPS settings on D-Link router

-This varies by router, but these are the basic steps:
+The process to disable WPS varies by router, but these are the basic steps:

-The Netgear AC750 instructs you to log into http://www.routerlogin.net (it wouldn't load the HTTPS page) while setting up your login credentials.
-Not only are you providing your login details to the router's manufacturer, but are vulnerable on the web while you do so.
+The Netgear AC750 instructs you to log into http://www.routerlogin.net while setting up your login credentials.
+Not only are you providing your login details to the router's manufacturer, but are vulnerable to malicious activity on the web while you do so.

 What I did was to setup dummy login credentials, then use the http://192.168.0.1/ (which wasn't included in the quickstart guide) to login and change the login username and password to something more secure.

-Change the Router's Password Defaults
+Change the Router's Default Settings

 There is more detailed information about wireless security on Wikipedia.